thembo-sec/neocities_site/src/posts/Stuff I Like - September.md

 ## Uncomfortable Aesthetics - Alex Temple interview

-Alex Temple is a composer who's musical work i'm not overly familiar with, but a friend recommended checking out some of her writing after they read my blog on [[Gender]].
+Alex Temple is a composer who's musical work i'm not overly familiar with, but a friend recommended checking out some of her writing after they read my blog on [gender](/gender).

 The interview covers a whole swathe of topics, though the portion on interpreting lyrics of songs that mention teeth is incredible and deeply unsettling in the best kind of way.
 They also discuss trans art, which has introduced me to a bunch of new media I have now added to my ever growing list of 'things I need to check out when I have time'.
 [The interview can be found here.](https://hypocritereader.com/98/alex-temple).